Ancient One: Taking an apprentice

-As he ages and weakens, the Ancient One seeks out another student and eventually approaches Anthony Ludgate Druid, a psychiatrist with mystical talents.
-Posing as the High Lama, the Ancient One trains Druid to become Doctor Druid.
+Centuries pass, and as the Ancient One realizes that his advanced age will eventually prevent him from defending Earth, he eventually approaches Anthony Ludgate Druid, a psychiatrist with mystical talents.
+Posing as the "High Lama", the Ancient One trains Druid to become Doctor Druid.
+However, he deems Druid insufficient to become Sorcerer Supreme.

 After a car crash, surgeon Stephen Strange seeks assistance from the Ancient One to cure the nerve damage in his hands, only to angrily refuse when offered to be the Ancient One's apprentice instead.
-The Ancient One then accepts Strange as a student when Strange discovers Mordo and Dormammu had become collaborators and that Mordo had perpetrated an attack against the Ancient One.
-Unaware of the Ancient One's awareness of the threat against him, Strange confronts Mordo about his treachery only to be bound by restraining spells to prevent him from warning the Ancient One or physically attacking Mordo.
-Alarmed at these developments and concerned for the old man's safety, Strange concludes that the only way to help him would be to learn magic himself to gain a hope of stopping Mordo.
-When Strange is driven by this selfless purpose, he approaches the Ancient One to accept his offer.
+Strange then learns that Mordo, a monk considered the best of the Ancient One's pupils, plans to usurp him and unleash the demonic force known as Dormammu to consume the known universe.
+Restrained by Mordo's spells, Strange sheds his selfish nature and wishes to learn magic so he may aid the Ancient One.
 The pleased mentor promptly frees Strange from his restraints and explains the whole situation.

-Mordo leaves the palace shortly afterwards and Stephen becomes the Ancient One's successor under the name Doctor Strange.
-The Ancient One often assists Strange.
-But when the extra-dimensional monster Shuma-Gorath tries to invade Earth through the Ancient One's mind while the latter is in the Crypts of Kaa-U, the Ancient One prompts Strange to destroy the portion of the Ancient One's mind in which the ego, or sense of self, exists.
-While such action blocks the way for Shuma-Gorath, trapping him within the Ancient One's mind, the Ancient One's physical body is also destroyed.
-The Ancient One's corporeal existence is over, but his soul subsequently achieves transcendence, becoming one with the universe and Eternity.
+Mordo is chased away, and Stephen becomes the Ancient One's successor under the name Doctor Strange.
+The Ancient One continues to assist Strange.
+But when the extra-dimensional monster Shuma-Gorath tries to invade Earth through the Ancient One's mind while the latter is in the Crypts of Kaa-U, the Ancient One prompts Strange to psychically purge his mind of ego, or sense of self.
+While such action blocks the way for Shuma-Gorath, trapping him within the Ancient One's mind, the Ancient One's physical body disintegrates.
+His soul subsequently achieves transcendence and becomes an avatar of Eternity.
 Strange then inherits the Ancient One's title as Sorcerer Supreme.

-The Ancient One demonstrates his existence following the death of his physical body by manifesting himself as an avatar of Eternity, intervening in a struggle between Doctor Strange and Eternity.
-He also briefly regains his corporeal form, during which time he lives as an alcohol-dependent derelict in the Bowery section of Manhattan, New York, United States.
-He resumed his oneness with the universe upon Doctor Strange's defeat of the Creators.